jonathanmorgan/reddit_collect/README.md

 ### Set up database

 - Once database is configured in settings.py, in your site directory, run "python manage.py syncdb" to create database tables.

+- Then, go back in and set all tables that might have emojis or other 4-byte unicode characters to have character set of utf8mb4 and collation of utf8mb4_unicode_ci.
+Example:

+        ALTER TABLE `socs_reddit`.`reddit_collect_post`

 - If MySQL, for each column that could contain crazy unicode characters, then run SQL commands to explicitly set those columns to be utf8 and utf8_unicode_ci.
 Here is SQL for the columns I've changed thus far: